 Another best form of therapy is cognitive behavioral therapy (CBT).
 It’s the combination of exposure therapy and other techniques to know how to deal effectively with the object or situation that causes your fears in different ways.
 CBT involves learning how to master your thoughts and feelings, and become confident in them rather than giving them the chance to overwhelm you.

 The Use of Medications

-Although it can be seen clinically that psychotherapy (exposure therapy) may be the best form of treatment for specific phobias.
-Sometimes doctors do prescribe medications that can help reduce the possibility of you experiencing symptoms of anxiety disorders such as generalized anxiety disorder or panic attack, by getting exposed to the situation or object that trigger your fear.
+Although it can be seen clinically that psychotherapy (exposure therapy) may be the best form of medically reviewed treatment for specific phobias.
+Sometimes doctors do prescribe medications that can help reduce the possibility of you experiencing psychological symptoms of anxiety disorders such as generalized anxiety disorder or panic attack, by getting exposed to the situation or object that trigger your fear.
 You may want to talk to your doctor before taking any medication to treat any mental health condition.

 The recommended medications usually include:

 It’s a known fact that everyone is born with two specific phobias.
 This was uncovered by scientists after the 1990s.
 These phobias are:

 Do phobias get worse with age?

 Through empirical studies, it’s shown that phobia can get worse with age.
 Most times, this often occurs when someone is suffering from the fear of heights.
 This is proven to get worse later in life.
 Kevin Gournay, an emeritus professor in London at the Institute of Psychiatry, King’s College, and author of The Sheldon Short Guide To Phobias And Panic, buttressed this claim by emphasizing the cause by saying, “As you get older, your organ of balance tends to deteriorate and you’re likely to feel more physically vulnerable.”